gohugoio/hugo/docs/content/en/content-management/organization/index.md

 content/posts/my-first-hugo-post.md
 ```

-At the time Hugo builds your site, the content will be output to the following destination:
+When Hugo builds your site, the content will be outputted to the following destination:

 ```